 But there’s a subtle difference.
-While Flow state is achieved without force or any persuasion, Deep Work state of mind requires hard work and perseverance.
+While the Flow state is achieved without force or any persuasion, the Deep Work state of mind requires hard work and perseverance.

-Deep Work is achieved by pushing yourself to cut all distractions, fix a routine, getting disciplined, and performing at your peak best.
+Push yourself to cut out all distractions, achieve deep work, fix a routine, get disciplined, and perform at your peak best.
 Much like Pomodoro, it pushes you to work in batches of either 60 or 90 minutes.

 You don’t have to overdo it, or else you’ll burn out your cognitive energy and willpower, which is limited and needs a recharge.

-Turn of all the notifications and outdoor interactions.
-Quit social media and create a strict routine of the time you’ll start and stop working.
+Turn off all notifications and outdoor interactions.
+Quit social media and create a strict routine of the time you start and stop working.
 You will have to follow this routine, regardless of what your schedule may be.